xll755/ResumeMASTER/README.md

 #### Resume Creation

-Create a resume either entirely by yourself or by leveraging the power of generative AI to level-up you resume!
+Create a resume either entirely by yourself or by leveraging the power of generative AI to level-up your resume!
+Simply fill out the input fields as prompted and click "Create Resume" when your through.

 ##### Required Fields